-- 5.1.
-Neighborhood Council Boards are responsible for ensuring that the content is consistent with the neighborhood council system's mission pursuant to the Charter, professionally presented, accurate, and respectful to their diverse communities. - 5.2.
+5.1.
+Neighborhood Council Boards are responsible for ensuring that the content is consistent with the neighborhood council system's mission pursuant to the Charter, professionally presented, accurate, and respectful to their diverse communities.

+- 5.2.
 Each neighborhood council is responsible for appointing, electing, or assigning at least one Account Administrator to implement and ensure compliance with this policy.
 Absent designation, the Account Administrator will be the president or chair of the neighborhood council.
 An Administrator may also assign and be responsible for a content writer or comment moderator. - 5.3.
-Account Administrator(s) are responsible for managing and maintaining Neighborhood Council Digital Communications and it is recommended that they: (1) ensure that a Neighborhood Council's Digital Communications are regularly maintained and comments are regularly checked; (2) ensure that the neighborhood council board is informed about Neighborhood Council Digital Communications activities through regular reports; (3) review content posted to the Neighborhood Council's Digital Communications to ensure the content is timely, professional, and relevant to neighborhood council's activities and resources, and is consistent with the neighborhood council's bylaws and standing rules, City policies, including policies set forth by the Board of Neighborhood Commissioners, Department of Neighborhood Empowerment, , and applicable law; and (4) ensure that the neighborhood council is in compliance with the rules, guidelines, and policies of the third-party websites, social media sites, newsletters, platforms, and accounts being used.
+Account Administrator(s) are responsible for managing and maintaining Neighborhood Council Digital Communications and it is recommended that they must-: (1) ensure that a Neighborhood Council's Digital Communications are regularly maintained and comments are regularly checked; (2) ensure that the neighborhood council board is informed about Neighborhood Council Digital Communications activities through regular reports; (3) review content posted to the Neighborhood Council's Digital Communications to ensure the content is timely, professional, and relevant to neighborhood council's activities and resources, and is consistent with the neighborhood council's bylaws and standing rules, City policies, including policies set forth by the Board of Neighborhood Commissioners, Department of Neighborhood Empowerment, and City Clerk's Office, and applicable law; and (4) ensure that the neighborhood council is in compliance with the rules, guidelines, and policies of the thirdparty websites, social media sites, newsletters, platforms, and accounts being used. - 5.4.
+An Account Moderator is responsible for ensuring that: (1) accounts are in active use; (2) content published by the neighborhood council is timely and accurate; (3) comments are checked and reviewed on a regular basis; and (4) comments are moderated according to this policy. - 5.5.
+Although a neighborhood council may determine that only one person is needed to fulfill both the Account Administrator and Account Moderator roles, the neighborhood council shall always designate alternates to ensure access by more than one person.
+The neighborhood councilshall also create distinct role-specific email accounts for shared use by its Account Administrator, Account Moderator, and their alternates.